Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 1. We took the Northlink car ferry from Scrabster (near Thurso) on Scotland’s north coast to Stromness on Orkney’s west coast.
 (See Map)

 2. Northlink also runs a ferry from Aberdeen to Kirkwall.
-Check the times and prices at Northlink here.
+Check times and prices at Northlink here.

-3. The third option is to take the Pentland ferry from Gill’s Bay, just west of John’O Groats, to St Margaret’s Hope, Orkney.
+3. The third option is to take the Pentland ferry from Gill’s Bay, just west of John’O Groats, to St Margaret’s Hope, Orkney

 Old-Man-of-Hoy,-Orkney